Efinix-Inc/br2-efinix/README.md

 3. Go to `build` directory created in step 1.

 4. Configure the Buildroot to build the Linux image for T120T324 board `efinix_t120f324_defconfig`.
-   See `configs` directory to build different target boards.
    `<path/to/br2-external>` is `$HOME/workspace/br2-efinix`
    `<path/to/buildroot>` is `$HOME/workspace/buildroot`
    `<target_buildroot_defconfig>` is `efinix_t120f324_defconfig`